 And guess what?

-Even if you live in one of the ten community property states (like California and Washington where we also practice) you can still decide who gets what if you and your soon-to-be ex-spouse want!
+Even if you live in one of the 9 community property states (including California and Washington, among others) you can still decide who gets what if you and your soon-to-be ex-spouse want!

 In addition to the actual share of your marital assets and liabilities, you need to know what things you should actually be talking about.